ecuriotto/creditTemp/README.md

 ### Deploy the application

-1. Set the default environment to `Development` (Right click on Environments > Development.xml file and Set as active environment)
 1. Deploy the Rest API extension
 1. Deploy all the processes
 1. Open the credit-card-dispute-resolution.xml application descriptors and click on the overview URL